All Episodes

 I started this podcast because I noticed a concerted effort to shame America and what it means to be American.

-One American Podcast reinforces the values and ideals of America by having conversations with key influencers from all over the world who resonate with the values embodied by Americanism.
+One American podcast reinforces the values and ideals of America by having conversations with key influencers from all over the world who resonate with the values embodied by Americanism.

-If you believe in things like the right to life, liberty, and the pursuit of happiness, and want to be part of the conversation with others who do too, then you're in the right place.
+If you believe in things like the right to life, liberty, and the pursuit of happiness and want to be part of the conversation with others who do too, then you're in the right place.

-So before we get into this episode, I'm asking you today, as one American, to tap the like button below and subscribe to the channel.
+So before we get into this episode, I'm asking you today as One American to tap the like button below and subscribe to the channel.

 This engagement really helps these conversations reach as many viewers as possible.

-Make sure to comment I subscribed below, and I'll do my best to respond to each and every comment.
+Make sure to comment I subscribed below and I'll do my best to respond to each and every comment.

 It looks like you might have frozen up.

-Uh so I am here.
+So I am here.

-I I think I'm unfrozen now.
+I think I'm unfrozen now.

-Um hopefully uh I'm good.
+So hopefully I'm good.

 Actually, good.

-So um it's great to join you.
+So it's great to join you.

 It's a pleasure.